SICKAppSpaceCodingStarterKit/CSK_Module_MultiTCPIPServer/README.md

 ### Generic settings

-1. Select ethernet interface and port that the server will listen to
+1. Select ethernet interface and port that the server will listen to.
+Server must be restarted to apply the new settings
-2. Set framings for received and transmitted data
+2. Set framings for received and transmitted data.
+Server must be restarted to apply the new settings
-3. Set advanced settings of the server
+3. Set advanced settings of the server.
+Server must be restarted to apply the new settings
 4. Event and function for data forwarding from/to all connected clients are shown here
 5. Table with connected clients
 6. Check the latest received payload and IP address it was received from